KeyboardKit/KeyboardKit/Readmes/Localization.md

 * Implement a custom `KeyboardInputSetProvider`.
 * Implement a custom `SecondaryCalloutActionProvider`.

-If the locale has a keyboard layout that differs from the English 10-9-7 layout or the German 11-11-7 layouts, a new `KeyboardLayoutProvider` must be specified.
+If the locale requires a keyboard layout that differs from English or German layout, a new `KeyboardLayoutProvider` must be specified.

 Custom keyboard locales must ensure that the keyboard layout is correct for: